-CBDCs can assist by providing financial and technical services.
+CBDCs may assist by providing financial and technical services.
 They offer:

-- ✓ Financial assistance to a maximum of \$150,000 in the form of loans, loan guarantees and equity financing to existing and aspiring entrepreneurs. - ✓ Counselling & advice for small businesses. - Entrepreneurship development and training for individuals and small business owners/ managers - Technical assistance, usually in the form of guidance and coaching, and sometimes advocating on behalf of clients to other lending establishments or regulatory agencies.
+- ✓ Financial assistance to a maximum of \$150,000 in the form of loans to existing and aspiring entrepreneurs. - ✓ Counselling & advice for small businesses. - ✓ Entrepreneurship development and training for individuals and small business owners/ managers - ✓ Technical assistance, usually in the form of guidance and coaching, and sometimes advocating on behalf of clients to other lending establishments or regulatory agencies.